t-nel-95/provisioning-validation/README.md

 ## Cleanup

-When you are finished with the lab, use the following command to stop and remove all containers and associated network bridges created by Containerlab.
-This command requires `sudo`.
+When you are finished with the lab, use the following command to stop and remove all containers and associated network bridges created by Docker Compose.

 ```bash
 cd ../provision